Blendify/blender-manual/blender_docs/manual/grease_pencil/modifiers/deform/hook.rst

 .. figure:: /images/grease-pencil_modifiers_deform_hook_sample.png

-   Empty used as Hook to manipulate a vertex group (right eye of the monkey).
+   Empty used as a hook to manipulate a vertex group (right eye of the monkey).